 One critical challenge not met by previous studies has been in monitoring participants with sufficient frequency to document the neural changes associated with SLEs.
 This challenge arises from the speed of changes in the brain that, in turn, influence emotion and behavior, following stressful events.
-McLaughlin’s team is now observing these changes, as they progress in study participants, continuously using wearable digital technology, as well as monthly, using brain imaging and face-to-face interviews.
+McLaughlin’s team is now analyzing these changes, as they have progressed in study participants, continuously using wearable digital technology, as well as monthly, using brain imaging and face-to-face interviews.

-These precise assessments could provide the fine-resolution data needed to reveal biological markers of adolescent anxiety and depression early enough to prevent the onset of anxiety and mood disorders.
+These precise assessments have provided the fine-resolution data that, as analysis proceeds, may reveal biological markers of adolescent anxiety and depression early enough to prevent the onset of anxiety and mood disorders.

-As of January 2017, McLaughlin’s team has recruited participants and is halfway through collecting the data needed for analysis.
-Her research is proceeding quickly toward answering three critical questions:
+As of May 2017, McLaughlin’s team has completed collecting the data needed for analysis.
+Her team’s research is proceeding quickly toward answering three critical questions:

 - How do stressful life events change the neurobiology underlying how young people respond emotionally to their environment?
 McLaughlin predicts that after SLEs, teens will assign greater salience to negative emotional stimuli, reflected in heightened response to these cues in the brain’s fear circuits, and reduced pleasure from positive stimuli, reflected in blunted response to positive cues in the brain’s reward circuits.
 She also predicts that adolescents’ neural circuits regulating positive and negative emotions will be weakened.